rikimaru0345/Ceras/README.md

 No problem, use `IExternalRootObject`.
 It's super easy. (see [External Objects Guide (Game DB example))](https://github.com/rikimaru0345/Ceras/blob/5593ed603630275906dec831eef19564d0a5d94c/LiveTesting/Tutorial.cs#L300)).

 - **Network:**
-In the past people used to manually write network messages into some network stream or packet because serialization was slow.
+In the past people used to manually write network messages into a network stream or packet because serialization was either too slow or couldn't handle complicated object-graphs.
 Receiving objects from the network also allocated a lot of 'garbage objects' because there was no easy way to recycle packets.
+Other serializers always write long type names...
-Ceras can fix all this, with some simple setup you can implement a very efficient protocol (see [Network Example Guide](https://github.com/rikimaru0345/Ceras/blob/5593ed603630275906dec831eef19564d0a5d94c/LiveTesting/Tutorial.cs#L278)).
+Ceras fixes all of this, with some simple setup you can implement a very efficient protocol (see [Network Example Guide](https://rikidev.com/networking-with-ceras-part-1/)).
-If you want to, you can even let Ceras 'learn' the used types over a network-session so types will be automatically encoded to short IDs (or use `config.KnownTypes` to pre-establish types).
+If you want to, you can even let Ceras 'learn' types that get sent so types will be automatically encoded to short IDs (or use `config.KnownTypes` to register network types for maximum efficiency).

 - **More:**
 The above are just examples, Ceras is made so it can be used in pretty much every situation...